KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-AC-aseag.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Recommendation: Found 'axios' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-Advent by Jopyth](https://github.com/Jopyth/MMM-Advent)